paintedlbird7/Tip-Calculator2/Readme.md

 The following **required** functionality is complete:

 * [ x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [ x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations